MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 > [!CAUTION]
 > There are no hard-coded limits set on the number of tables with the partitioning policy defined.
 However, every additional table adds overhead to the background data partitioning process that runs on the cluster's nodes.
 Adding tables may result in more cluster resources being used.
 For more information, see [monitoring](#monitor-partitioning) and [capacity](#partitioning-capacity).
-Before applying partitioning policy on a materialized view, please review the recommendations documented in the [materialized views](materialized-views/materialized-view-policies.md#partitioning-policy) page.
+Before applying a partitioning policy on a materialized view, review the recommendations for [materialized views partitioning policy](materialized-views/materialized-view-policies.md#partitioning-policy).

 ## Common scenarios